 A package of comprehensive, easy-to-read livability resources, the 11 fact sheets can be used by community leaders, policy makers, citizen activists and others to learn about and explain what makes a city, town or neighborhood a great place for people of all ages.

-Each fact sheet is a four-page PDF document that can be read online or printed and distributed.
+Each fact sheet is a four-page PDF document that can be read online or downloaded and printed.
 We encourage sharing, so please forward the fact sheet URLs or PDFs (individually, below, or as a collection, at right) to colleagues and friends, and use the fact sheets for discussions and research.